Conservation with Forestry BSc (Hons)

 - Voluntary opportunities

-- 104 tariff points from a level 3 qualification*(excluding General Studies), including a science subject at A2 level (acceptable science subjects are: Biology, Geography, Environmental Sciences/Studies, Chemistry, Physics, Maths, Economics, Psychology).
+- A minimum of 104 tariff points from a level 3 qualification*(excluding General Studies), including a grade C in one science subject at A2 level (acceptable science subjects are: Biology, Geography, Environmental Sciences/Studies, Chemistry, Physics, Maths, Economics, Psychology).
 Welsh Baccalaureate is accepted. *Level 3 qualifications include A levels, BTEC, Access, Irish Highers, International Baccalaureate, Welsh Baccalaureate, Scottish Advanced Highers and others – for a full list, please refer to the new UCAS tariff at www.ucas.com.

 - International Baccalaureate.

-- DMM in the BTEC National/Extended Diploma in a relevant subject (acceptable BTEC subjects: Countryside Management, Forestry & Arboriculture, Applied Science).
+- A minimum of grades DMM in the BTEC National BTEC National/Extended Diploma in a relevant subject (acceptable BTEC subjects: Countryside Management, Applied Science, Forestry & Arboriculture, Animal Management).

 - Science/Environmental-based Access course.

 - We consider mature students with substantial relevant experience on an individual basis.

 We accept students with a wide range of qualifications and backgrounds and consider each application individually.